piersfinlayson/piersfinlayson.github.io/_posts/2018-11-02-esp8266-build-container.markdown

 categories: esp8266 espressif sdk docker containers
 ---

 I have created an ESP8266 build container, for both x86-64 and ARM architecture machines, including the raspberry pi.
 The multi-architecture container is available [here](https://hub.docker.com/r/piersfinlayson/esp8266-build/).

-This has support for [V3.0](https://github.com/espressif/ESP8266_NONOS_SDK/releases/tag/v3.0) of the Espressif SDK.
+This has support for

+- [V3.0](https://github.com/espressif/ESP8266_NONOS_SDK/releases/tag/v3.0) of the Espressif SDK (version tag 3.0.0)

+- [V2.2.0](https://github.com/espressif/ESP8266_NONOS_SDK/releases/tag/v2.2.0), the latest (at the time of writing) V2 SDK (version tag 2.2.0).

 It is built on top of Ubuntu 18.04 for x86-64 and Raspbian Jesse for the pi.

 Run the container like this: